 This is because a woman’s body is designed and prepared to grow and protect a fetus—and it will behave that way whether you’re pregnant or not.

 IF can cause severe hormonal imbalances that can affect how hungry and satiated you feel, and even disrupt your menstrual cycle.
 Over time, these imbalances may even lead to fertility issues.

-IF, if done incorrectly, may also lead to unhealthy eating patterns, which could potentially turn into eating disorders like anorexia or binge eating.
+IF, when done incorrectly, may also lead to unhealthy eating patterns, which could potentially turn into eating disorders like anorexia or binge eating.

-So, how can you reap the benefits of IF without causing such detrimental side effects?
+So, how can you reap the benefits of IF without causing any detrimental side effects?

 Fortunately, there’s another type of fasting that takes these hormones into account.